PiotrNap/Dot-files/readme.md

-## Form Validator
+## Dot-files
-Simple client side form validation.
-Check requird, length, email and password match.
+My config files for neovim, zsh and what not.